 Name of Illness Standard Period of Suspension of Attendance (Approximate) Influenza Until five days have passed after symptoms appeared, and two days (it is three days if a small child has) will pass after the fever ended.
 Whooping cough / Pertussis Until a characteristic cough disappears, or until the medical treatment by the proper antibiotic preparation for five days is completed.
 Measles Until three days have passed since the fever ended.
 Secondary Mumps / Epidemic Parotiditis Until five days have passed and your child's general state becomes good, after the swelling of the period disappears. Š Rubella / German Measles Until rashes disappear.
 Chicken pox Until all rashes scab over.
 Pharyngoconjunctival fever (Pool fever) Until two days have passed since any major symptoms disappeared.
 Meningococcal meningitis Until the school physician or another medical doctor determines that there is no risk of transmission based Tuberculosis on the condition of the disease.
-E. coli infection (bacterial infection causing intestinal hemorrhaging) Pink eye Streptococcal infection I look!
-Also a sheet looks of since on a sheet was disabled as a second Tirtiary Hepatitis A Until the school physician or other medical doctor determines that there is no risk of transmission based i i Infectious Gastroenteritis on the condition of the disease.
+E. coli infection (bacterial infection causing intestinal hemorrhaging) Pink eye Streptococcal infection iar Hepatitis A Until the school physician or other medical doctor determines that there is no risk of transmission based Tirtiary Infectious Gastroenteritis on the condition of the disease.
 Mycoplasma Pneumonia Erythema infectiosum Herpangina Hand-foot-and-mouth disease Impetigo Epidemic vomiting dairrhea